core-wg/comi/draft-ietf-core-comi.md

 ## Content-Formats {#content-format}

-ComI uses Content-Formats based on the YANG to CBOR mapping specified in {{I-D.ietf-core-yang-cbor}}.
+CoMI uses Content-Formats based on the YANG to CBOR mapping specified in {{I-D.ietf-core-yang-cbor}}.

 The following Content-formats are defined: